GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **Firebase.** - [Learn more here](https://firebase.google.com/)

 * **How to measure method execution time in Android?** - [Learn more here](https://blog.mindorks.com/measure-method-execution-time-in-android-debug-build)

+* **Are SQL Injection attacks valid in Android?
+How would you prevent them?**

+Are SQL Injection attacks valid in Android?
+How would you prevent them?
+    - If you are using data and retrieving it from components or network components that at the end perform an SQL query, SQL injections are an issue.
+Besides using validation in input fields or libraries to avoid SQL injections, another possible solution is to use parameterized queries with ContentProviders, which virtually remove the risk of suffering an SQL Injection.

 * **Can you access your database of SQLite Database for debugging?** - [Learn more here](https://blog.mindorks.com/how-to-access-sqlite-database-in-android-for-debugging)